-- b) Address the target area's impediments to fair housing choice. - (2) Proposed solution (up to 6 points).
+- (1) Problem Statement (up to 6 points).
+The applicant should define the housing need that the applicant has identified through the use of data/evidence which may include but is not limited to Census data, Assessments of Fair Housing, Analysis of Impediment to Fair Housing Choice (AI), other fair housing planning documents, Consolidated Plans or other, to support that a need exists.
+Applicants must: - a) Describe the specific fair housing needs, including those areas of high segregation, high concentration of limited English proficiency, or rural or underserved populations of the community or communities that will be addressed under this application. - b) Address the target area's impediments to fair housing choice. - (2) Proposed solution (up to 6 points).
 The applicant should describe their proposed solution to address the fair housing need identified above.
-Supporting evidence demonstrating the effectiveness of the proposed interventions is required, which may include but is not limited to case studies, evaluation of applicant best practices, etc. Applicants must address the following: - a) Describe how the applicant plans to address the identified fair housing needs, and describe the link between the need and the applicant's proposed activities.
-For the EOI-G component, this should include the presence of systemic housing discrimination, high segregation indices, or evidence of discrimination prohibited by the Fair Housing Act within the project area. - b) Describe why the proposed intervention will be effective. - c) EOI-G Only.
-Show how the use of any other relevant information from various studies done by HUD or any other reliable source (Consolidated Plan, Analysis of Impediments to Fair Housing Choice (AI)/Assessment of Fair Housing, statistics, etc.) are used to support need to the proposed target area.
-Applicants should not submit copies of reports, but reference any reports, statistics or other data used by providing appropriate websites where the data or reports may be found.
-Reference information should be current within the last 5 years or up to two points will be deducted. - d) EOI-G Only.
-Address the need for language assistance services in languages other than English by describing the target population's language need and action which will be taken to make the applicant's activities available to meet those needs.
+Supporting evidence demonstrating the effectiveness of the proposed interventions is required.
+Evidence may include but is not limited to case studies, evaluation of applicant best practices, etc. Applicants must address the following: - a) Describe how the applicant plans to address the identified fair housing needs, and describe the link between the need and the applicant's proposed activities.
+This should include the presence of systemic housing discrimination, high segregation indices, or evidence of discrimination prohibited by the Fair Housing Act within the project area. - b) Describe why the proposed intervention will be effective. - c) Show how the use of any other relevant information from various studies done by HUD or any other reliable source (e.g. Consolidated Plan, AI/Assessment of Fair Housing, etc.) are used to support need to the proposed target area.
+Applicants should not submit copies of reports, but should reference any reports, statistics or other data used by providing appropriate websites where the data was be found.
+Reference information should be current within the last 5 years or up to two points will be deducted. - d) Address the need for language assistance services in languages other than English by describing the target population's language need and action the applicant will take to make the applicant's activities available to meet those needs.
 All printed material being disseminated to the public must be in English and two other language needs.
-The application should briefly describe what added languages will be used based on the targeted population and how material in other languages will be translated and by whom.
+The application should briefly describe what added languages will be used based on the targeted population and how material will be translated and by whom.